What is the Invitational Series?

 14 0 + 1 = 1

 Skaters who compete in different divisions during the season will not carry points from one division to another.
-However, skaters who compete in the 57th Annual Arrowhead Open will earn scores and those scores will carry over to the first level they compete in the 2023 season.

 Additional entries may be invited at the option of the Interclub Association.
 Such entries may include current National Medalists or other high-level skaters presently training in the local area.